 News bulletins and announcements from VGS and beyond.

-We are excited to report that our Library Acquisitions Fundraising Program has been a resounding success again this year and our Goal has again been reached!
-Congratulations to all our members and friends who participated by taking and using one of our Thrifty Foods Smile Cards.
-With over 100 Smile Cards being used by our members and friends we reached our goal limit of $2000 set by Thrifty Foods.
-That funding is sorely needed to continue providing Library resources like the popular library edition of Ancestry.
+We are excited to report that our Thrifty Food's Smile Card Fundraising Program has been a resounding success again this year and our Goal has again been reached!
+Congratulations to all our members and friends who participated by taking and using one of our Smile Cards.
+With over 100 Smile Cards being used by our members and friends we reached our goal limit of $3,000 set by Thrifty Foods.

 If you have balances remaining on your Thrifty Smile Cards they still work so use up them up.

 Don't throw away your Smile Cards as we plan to apply for funding under their new program year beginning in May.
 Watch for further news on this website.